The ten freelance commandments

 I’m not going to quote any numbers here, because inevitably some newbie freelancer in a small town will get mad and say that I’m a pretentious entitled snob quoting unrealistic numbers.
 And then some pretentious entitled snob from NYC will climb up on his high horse and tell me I’m devaluing our profession and not charging nearly enough.
 There are lots of pricing guides online, other designers of your age, experience, and in your area are a good resource, and yeah… watch that Chris Do video, and read this article by Jessica Hische.

 A friend of mine has a saying… “The cost is as much as you can get them to pay” I know this sounds harsh (and super vague), but it gets at the subjective value of art & design.
 You need to price the job AND the client.
 The swoosh doesn’t pay the same amount for a tee graphic as my local coffee shop.

-Side note: I went to a trade school for sign painting, and learned more about pricing and best business practices in 3 or 4 one hour lectures than I did in my entire 4 year BFA at a liberal arts college.
+Side note: I studied sign painting at a trade school, and learned more about pricing and best business practices in 2 or 3 one hour lectures than I did in my entire 4 year BFA at a liberal arts college.
 It is borderline criminal to charge what a 4 year institution does, and never mention anything about the economics of our industry.
 Y’all design professors need to step up.

 3. If thou art 1099, thou shalt save 30% for Uncle Sam, and whenst thou annual income reaches $50,000 thou shalt seek out a financial professional and get ye house in order.